probablyshabina/Git-Commands/commands.md

 git reset README.md //unstages the specific file that has been staged to commit

 git status //returns the commit status of the files in the repo

+git commit -m "commit message line 1" //commit the files that has been changed
 <!---->

 <!--FILE-->